zanata/zanata-server/docs/user-guide/system-admin/configuration/mac-installation.md

 ## What you need

 - Make sure JDK is installed, [download it here](www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+- Supported JBoss or Wildfly server.
   - JBoss Enterprise Application Platform 6.4 (EAP).
-This is the recommended container for Zanata, and it can be [downloaded here](http://www.jboss.org/jbossas/downloads/).
+This is the recommended container for Zanata, and it can be downloaded from [jboss.org downloads](http://www.jboss.org/jbossas/downloads/).
 [Installation instructions](http://www.jboss.org/products/eap/get-started/#!project=eap).
-- Wildfly is much easier though (recommended version is 8.1.x) which can be [downloaded here](http://wildfly.org/downloads/).
+  - Wildfly is much easier to install on Mac.
+Recommended version is 8.1.x, which can be downloaded from [wildfly.org downloads](http://wildfly.org/downloads/).
 You can also install with `brew install wildfly-as`.
 - A suitable MySQL database.
 This is NOT included in the Zanata archive.
 You can [download MySQL here](http://dev.mysql.com/downloads/mysql/).
 You can also install with `brew install mysql`.
 - An email (SMTP) server to perform certain notifications.
 Mac OSX 10.10 can use [postfix](http://www.developerfiles.com/how-to-send-smtp-mails-with-postfix-mac-os-x-10-8/).
 - JDK version 7 or later (7 is recommended for EAP as it is not yet certified to run against Java 8).
 [OpenJDK](http://openjdk.java.net/install/) is recommended, but you can also download [Oracle's JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)